ASZM101/playwright-scrapers/README.md

 ### How to Run

-1. Follow the [installation](https://github.com/aszm101/playwright-scrapers?tab=readme-ov-file#college-searcher) instructions to clone this repository and install all the technical requirements, and open the repository in your favorite IDE
+1. Follow the [installation](https://github.com/aszm101/playwright-scrapers?tab=readme-ov-file#college-searcher) instructions to clone this repository and install all the technical requirements

 2. Open the `colleges_config.yaml` file in the `college_searcher` directory, and prepare this configuration file with your [Going Merry](https://goingmerry.com) login credentials and desired search parameters using the following template: